-There were a number of claimants to England's throne on the death of the childless King Edward The Confessor of England, who was succeeded by his brother-in-law, Harold Godwineson, who was chosen by the Witan, in January of the eventful year of 1066.
-These claimants included Harald Hardrada, ("haršrįši" in Old Norse, meaning "hard ruler") King of Norway, who assembled a fleet of 300 ships, probably carrying about 15,000 troops, to invade England and make good his claim.
+There were several claimants to England's throne on the death of the childless King Edward The Confessor of England, who was succeeded by his brother-in-law, Harold Godwineson, who was chosen by the Witan, in January of the eventful year of 1066.
+These claimants included Harald Hardrada, ("harðráði" in Old Norse, meaning "hard ruler") King of Norway, who assembled a fleet of 300 ships, probably carrying about 15,000 troops, to invade England and make good his claim.Harold Hardrada

-Tostig was bitterly opposed to his elder brother Harold, following a revolt in 1065 against his rule as Earl of Northumbria, Harold had removed him from his position and and exiled him.
+Tostig was bitterly opposed to his elder brother Harold, following a revolt in 1065 against his rule as Earl of Northumbria.
+Harold had removed him from his position and exiled him.
 Tostig had taken refuge with his brother-in-law, Count Baldwin V of Flanders, the father-in-law of William of Normandy and was now bent on vengeance.
 He had travelled to the court of Harald Hardrada and persuaded him to invade England.

 In the late summer of 1066, Hardrada and Tostig landed at Tyne, they proceeded to sack and burn the town of Scarborough and sailed up the River Ouse before advancing on the city of York.
 They defeated an Anglo-Saxon army sent to meet them under the command of Edwin, Earl of Mercia and his brother Morcar, Earl of Northumbria at the Battle of Fulford on 20th September, after which York surrendered and hostages were demanded from the Northumbrians.
 They then sailed down the Humber and disembarked at Riccall.

 King Harold was waiting in the south of England, in expectation of William of Normandy's pending invasion, William claimed the throne had been promised to him by his cousin Edward the Confessor.
-News arrived of the Viking attack and Harold hurried north with his houscarls and as many thegns as he could muster.
+News arrived of the Viking attack and Harold hurried north with his housecarls and as many thegns as he could muster.

 The Viking army, caught unaware by the English, was divided, with some of their troops positioned on the west side of the River Derwent and the bulk of their army on the east side.
-The 25th September, 1066, was a warm day, for the time of year, which had led to the Vikings to leave their byrnies (a mail shirt reaching the mid thigh) at their ships, placing them at a distinct disadvantage in the following battle.The Battle of Stamford Bridge
+The 25th September 1066, was a warm day, for the time of year, which had led to the Vikings to leave their byrnies (a mail shirt reaching the mid-thigh) at their ships, placing them at a distinct disadvantage in the following battle.The Battle of Stamford Bridge

 By the time the main English army had arrived at the scene, the Vikings on the west side of the river had either been killed or were fleeing across the bridge.
 The English attempted to follow across the bridge but were delayed by the need for the army to pass through the bottle neck presented by the bridge itself.

-A huge Viking berserker clutching a massive double-bladed greataxe blocked this narrow crossing, single-handedly holding up the entire Saxon army.
+A huge Viking berserker clutching a massive double-bladed great axe blocked this narrow crossing, single-handedly holding up the entire Saxon army.
 The Anglo-Saxon Chronicle records that he slew up to 40 Englishmen.
 He was finally defeated when an Anglo-Saxon soldier floated under the bridge in a half-barrel and thrust his long spear through the laths in the bridge, mortally wounding him.

 Eventually, the Viking army began to fragment and fracture, allowing the English to break in through the shield wall.
-The firce fighting continued throughout the afternoon.
+The fierce fighting continued throughout the afternoon.
 The massive Viking king Hardrada, who, according to the sagas, wore a blue tunic and helmet and wielded a two-handed sword, advanced ahead of his army and in true beserker style, dealt devastating blows to all around him.
 As dusk drew near, he was killed by an arrow to his windpipe.
-Tostig took up the fallen Viking Raven Banner, "Land-Ravager" and continued to fight on but was himself slain.Monument to the Battle
+Tostig took up the fallen Viking Raven Banner, "Land-Ravager" and continued to rally the troops and fight on but was himself slain.Monument to the Battle

 The Vikings left behind to guard the ships at Ricall, led by Eystein Orri, Hardrada's daughter's fiancé and fully armed for battle, arrived on the scene and plunged into the melee.
 Their counter-attack, described in the Viking tradition as "Orri's Storm", briefly held up the English advance, but was soon overwhelmed and Orri himself was slain by a Saxon warrior as darkness fell on the battlefield.